 However, more so than the contemporary luxury of the property, it is the unique experiences that allow guests to interact with the local indigenous populations in authentic ways that really sets Titilaka apart.
-A visit to the floating islands of Uros and to the charming Island of Taquile are of course offered, but the magic begins when exploring the neighboring communities and landscape around the hotel itself, which, due to the hotels location, are virtually exclusive experiences for guests of the property.
+A visit to the floating islands of Uros and to the charming Island of Taquile are of course offered, but the magic begins when exploring the neighboring communities and landscape around the hotel itself, which, due to the hotel's location & local partnerships, are virtually exclusive experiences for Titilaka guests.

 King (4) Dawn (8) Dusk (4) Corner (2)

 Open Year Round (except for annual mid-January refurbishment)

 Virtuoso, Signature, Relais & Chateaux, Andrew Harper, Traveller Made

 Juliaca (JUL) receives numerous domestic flights from Cusco, Lima and Arequipa.
 It is a 90 minute drive from the Juliaca Airport to Titilaka.
 The transfers to/from the airport are included in the rates.